-The parties recognize that in the event of a strike or lock out as defined in the Labour Code of British Columbia Act situations may arise of an emergency nature.
+The parties recognize that in the event of a strike or lockout as defined in the Labour Relations Code situations may arise of an emergency nature.
 To this end, the Employer and the Union will agree to provide services of an emergency nature.